dhellmann/pymotw-3/source/asyncio/index.rst

 ..
    - control flow
-     - waiting for background tasks from within a coroutine -- asyncio_background_task.py
      - waiting for a task with a timeout -- asyncio_wait_task_timeout.py
      - using wait(), gather(), and as_completed() to wait for groups of background tasks
        - asyncio_wait_coroutines.py, asyncio_wait_tasks.py, asyncio_wait_task_timeout.py